-Searching for a flat in Abu Dhabi, the hacker way
+Searching for a flat in Abu Dhabi, the lazy way

 Pre-story (skip this)